rschreiber95/Banking-System1/README.md

 # Banking-System1
-Utilizes MariaDB/SQL to create, manage, and track fictional bank accounts and account holder information.
+Utilizes SQL and MariaDB to create, manage, and track fictional bank accounts and account holder information.